timm/ABC/README.md

 required to build and use them severely limits experimentation.
 It also complicates industrial deployment and teaching.

-But are all problems intherently complex and need, say, generative AI and large language models?  _Tiny AI_ performs _predictive AI from small models_ and handles tasks like optimization and regression.
+But are all problems inherently complex and need, say, generative AI and large language models?  _Tiny AI_ performs _predictive AI from small models_ and handles tasks like optimization and regression.
 As shown here, tiny AI can be remarkable effective, yet simple to